 You're skeptical about what you see, and you're learning this new label language, way to go!!

 You're way ahead of the crowd!
 If you're still feeling a little confused, maybe it's because you don't know exactly what you're looking for.

 You need to decide what you're trying to avoid.
 What's important to you?
 Do you want to give up added sugars?
 Or maybe you want to avoid ingredients you can't pronounce.
 Maybe you want to focus on eating food with 5 ingredients or less?
 Or maybe you want to only eat food that have healthy oils in them?

 When you know what you're looking for on the labels, you'll feel empowered because you can make it happen.
-Read this if you’re looking to ditch processed food for good.
+Read this post with a step-by-step plan to help you eliminate processed food from your diet for good.

 Read more about 10 surprising processed foods to avoid here.

 Take everything into consideration and make a decision about what's best for YOU and YOUR family.
 I could go on and on about what my family eats and why, but it might not work for you, and won't last long in your house.